D-Robotics/audio_control/README.md

 1. Developers have the physical RDK kit and the corresponding microphone board.
 2. The ROS Gazebo and Turtlebot robot-related function packages have been installed on the PC.
-3. The PC is on the same network segment as the Horizon RDK (wired or connected to the same wireless network, the first three segments of the IP address must be consistent).
+3. The PC is on the same network segment as the RDK (wired or connected to the same wireless network, the first three segments of the IP address must be consistent).
 The required environment for the PC includes:

 tros foxy:
 - Ubuntu 20.04 system